Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 Remove the UART connections from the PC104.
 It's unknown if they are needed, and if they are then they will need work for active/standby.

+## 2025-08-23

+Lots of work on the various parts to make the board more manufacturable.
+Changed some values from hard to get values and changes the strings in the values to be used more easily.

+Moved the RF splitter over a bit to make room for another .5" square shield in case we switch to discrete components for a filter.